-Pitch a tent in a 1/2 acre Mesquite grove.
+Pitch a tent or a small camp trailer in a 1/2 acre Mesquite grove.
 Five minute stroll to the Verde River.
 Boats and shuttle available.
 National Forest recreation area (Beasley Flat) close by.
-Many Indian ruins, wineries and mountain trails to explore in the area.
+Many Indian ruins, entertainment, wineries and mountain trail to explore in the area.
 Great wildlife viewing in the scenic Verde Valley of Arizona.

 - Check in: After 2PM

 - Cancellation policy: Super Flexible

 - Minimum nights: 1 night

 - Accepts bookings: 12 months out